 Here’s What You Can Take Away from This Article

 Now that we’ve taken a look at antioxidants, it’s time to eat the rainbow and spice up your daily diet with as many antioxidant foods as you can.
-They’ll help protect you from heart disease, cancer, diabetes, vision loss, and many other health challenges.
+They can help protect you from heart disease, cancer, type 2 diabetes, vision loss, and many other health challenges.
 And they can even help you to feel and look younger!

 When it comes to antioxidants, the whole really is greater than the sum of its parts.
-Feast on a variety of whole plant foods, and your body will thank you for the rest of your life.
+So feast on a variety of whole plant foods, and your body will thank you for the rest of your life.

 Tell us in the comments: